 biography

 Henry Whysall (b.
-1977, Antwerp) discovered his love of art at an early age, sparked by a childhood trip to Florence and nurtured by inspiring teachers.
+1977, Antwerp) discovered his love of art at a very early age, sparked by a childhood trip to Florence when he was 6.
+Michelangelo was one of his first artistic heroes.

 He studied architecture at Heriot Watt University in Scotland before committing fully to painting at Saint Martins College of Art in London.
 Over three years, his practice shifted from figurative work to experimental process painting, blending wax, plaster, and pigment to subtly evoke the human form.

-Rooted for years in East London, Henry drew on science and experimentation, tracing visual echoes between the microscopic and the cosmic, and delving into the strange histories of alchemy.
+Rooted for years in East London, Henry drew on science and experimentation, tracing visual echoes between the microscopic and the cosmic, and delving into the murky histories of alchemy with its laboratories of the impossible.
 At the heart of his practice lies a deep sensitivity to the sensuality and poetry of materials.

 Henry Whysall, artist